p-wegner/coding-aider/docs/InteractiveAiderStrategy.md

 ### Step 5 Update AiderAction to use the new InteractiveCommandExecutor when interactive mode is enabled.

 ### Step 6 Implement a mechanism to gracefully terminate the interactive session when the IDE closes or the plugin is disabled.

+## Open questions

+- When should the aider process be started?
+What options should be used?
+- How to change options for the interactive aider process?
+- How to handle out of workspace files?
+- How to detect and ensure changes in files in context?
+- When to clear sessions, make conscious decision for user?